Gordan-Rankin-Cohen operators on the spaces of weighted densities in superdimension $1\vert 1$: Abstract

 \section{Abstract}

-The modular forms and weighted densities over the 1-dimensional manifold $M$ are transformed ``alike" under the group of linear fractional changes of coordinates, so the classifications of differential operators between spaces of (A) modular forms and (B) weighted densities are sometimes identified, although they are different.
+The modular forms and weighted densities over the 1-dimensional manifold $M$ are transformed ``alike" under the group of linear fractional changes of coordinates, so the classifications of differential operators between spaces of (A) modular forms and (B) weighted densities were identified in various works.
+Actually, these problems are different.
 Here, we solve problem~ B for superstrings in superdimension $(1\vert 1)$ --- superizations of the result of arXiv:2404.18222.
 Open problems are offered.

 \keywords{Lie superalgebra, invariant differential operator, Gordan transvectant, Rankin-Cohen bracket, weighted density, superstring}

 \makeatletter \@namedef{subjclassname@2020}{\textup{2020} Mathematics Subject Classification} \makeatother \subjclass[2020]{Primary 17B10 Secondary 53B99, 32Wxx}